 What do students study?

-- An introduction to Year 7 unit, focusing on developing analysis and sophistication in writing
+- An introduction to Year 7, focusing on developing analysis and sophistication in writing

-Survival – a range of fiction and non-fiction texts are studied from 19th, 20th and 21st centuries, covering this theme
+- Survival/Dystopia – a range of fiction and non-fiction texts are studied from 19th, 20th and 21st centuries, covering these themes

 - A Christmas Carol by Charles Dickens